KatrinaFrost/tictactoe/README.md

 The game is to be played between two humans.

-Player One will be ‘Pusheen the Unicorn’ and Player Two‘Pusheen the man’. to mark their respective square.
+Player One will be ‘Pusheen the Unicorn’ and Player Two‘Pusheen the man’ to mark their respective square.

 The game starts with one of the players and the game ends when one of the players has